Notes from a Fellow Traveller by Derren Brown

 Key features

-• Focuses on the psychology of performance and spectator management
+• Focuses on performance philosophy and spectator management

 Pros